tjtanaa/icp-cuda-pytorch-extension/README.md

 - [ ] Use KDTree for NN search

 # __Experiments__
+## __Experiment/Test Description__
+### Experiment 0
+Try *effectiveness policy 1* and *scaling policy 1*, which are matching full template point cloud to kitti partial point cloud, and single scale factor.
+Visualize the output for validation purpose.
+Ignoring metrics at this stage.
+* Results:
+  * Very inaccurate.

+### Experiment 1
+Try *effectiveness policy 1* and *scaling policy 2*, which are matching full template point cloud to kitti partial point cloud, and three scale factors in different direction (x,y,z).
+Visualize the output for validation purpose.
+Ignoring metrics at this stage.
+* Results:
+  * Visually, the template point cloud shape could match the kitti point cloud.
+  * However, ICP matching is still very inaccurate.
+  * Matching more points to fewer points are highly inaccurate

+### Experiment 2
+Try *effectiveness policy 2* and *scaling policy 1*, which are matching partial template point cloud to kitti partial point cloud, and single scale factor.
+Visualize the output for validation purpose.
+Ignoring metrics at this stage.
+* Results:
+  * Visually, the template point cloud shape could match the kitti point cloud.
+  * However, ICP matching is still very inaccurate.
+  * Matching more points to fewer points are highly inaccurate

+### Experiment 3
+Try *effectiveness policy 2* and *scaling policy 2*, which are matching partial template point cloud to kitti partial point cloud, and three scale factors in different direction (x,y,z).
+Visualize the output for validation purpose.
+Ignoring metrics at this stage.
+* Results:
+  * Visually, the template point cloud shape could match the kitti point cloud.
+  * However, ICP matching is better, but still inaccurate.
+  * Matching more points to fewer points are highly inaccurate

+### Experiment 4
+Try *effectiveness policy 3* and *scaling policy 2*, which are:
+ 1. matching partial template point cloud to kitti partial point cloud, and three scale factors in different direction (x,y,z).
+ 2. downsample the point cloud to a specified ratio, num_template_points_to_num_kitti_points.
+ 3. Visualize the output for validation purpose.
+Ignoring metrics at this stage.
+* Results:
+  * Visually, the template point cloud shape could match the kitti point cloud.
+  * ICP matching is better for large point density kitti pc.
+  * Inaccurate matching with parse visually-non-identifiable kitti pc.
+  * Matching more points to fewer points are highly inaccurate

+### Experiment 5 (Duplicate of Experiment 4 but with better visualization)
+Try *effectiveness policy 3* and *scaling policy 2*, which are:
+ 1. matching partial template point cloud to kitti partial point cloud, and three scale factors in different direction (x,y,z).
+ 2. downsample the point cloud to a specified ratio, num_template_points_to_num_kitti_points.
+ 3. Visualize the output for validation purpose.
+Ignoring metrics at this stage.
+* Results:
+  * Visually, the template point cloud shape could match the kitti point cloud.
+  * ICP matching is better for large point density kitti pc.
+  * Inaccurate matching with parse visually-non-identifiable kitti pc.
+  * Matching more points to fewer points are highly inaccurate

+* __Added feature__: Keeping track of the rotation matrix and translation matrix.
+Thus, the bounding box of the template after icp has been visualized in (Green).
+The bounding box of the target kitti pc is in (Magenta)

 ## __Policies to check effectiveness of the template chosen__
 ### Policy One